 A compliance program can discourage employee misconduct and insulate your company from liability if misconduct occurs.
 To learn how your company can design, implement and test a compliance program, contact Breon & Associates.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205

 3461 Market Street, Ste 101

 Ephrata, PA 17522